cryppadotta/dotta-license/README.md

   dot-license-cli.js approve <to> <tokenId>                                       Approves another address to claim for the ownership of the given token ID dot-license-cli.js approveAll <to>                                              Approves another address to claim for the ownership of any tokens owned by
                                                                                   this account
-  dot-license-cli.js approvedFor <tokenId>                                        Gets the approved address to take ownership of a given token ID dot-license-cli.js availableInventoryOf <productId>                             The available inventory of a product dot-license-cli.js balanceOf <owner>                                            Gets the balance of the specified address dot-license-cli.js ceoAddress                                                   Get the CEO's Address
+  dot-license-cli.js getApproved <tokenId>                                        Gets the approved address to take ownership of a given token ID dot-license-cli.js availableInventoryOf <productId>                             The available inventory of a product dot-license-cli.js balanceOf <owner>                                            Gets the balance of the specified address dot-license-cli.js ceoAddress                                                   Get the CEO's Address